P-R-I-S-M-PROJECT/P.R.I.S.M/README.md

 # PRISM - Pattern Recognition & Interactive Sketch Machine

-PRISM is an AI-driven creative system that generates sophisticated geometric animations using Processing.
+PRISM is an AI-driven creative system that generates sophisticated geometric animations using Processing and static images using FAL's Flux AI.
 It functions as an interactive art studio with evolutionary memory, treating each creation as a data point in a living system.

 ## Core Components

-- **Pattern Generation**: Multi-model AI generation (OpenAI & Anthropic) for geometric animations
+- **Pattern Generation**: Multi-model AI generation (OpenAI, Anthropic & FAL) for geometric animations and static images
 - **Evolution System**: Tracks technique performance and adapts generation strategy
 - **Analysis Pipeline**: Evaluates visual complexity, motion quality, and aesthetics
 - **Documentation**: Auto-generates insights about patterns and techniques